Danycraft98/LIMS-Reagent-DB/README.md

-# Reagents-DB (RK_LIMS) -- Server Configuration (Everything You Need)
+# Reagent-DB -- Server Configuration (Everything You Need)
-The following repository contains all files required to spin up the Reagents-DB web-app on UHN servers.
+The following repository contains all files required to spin up the Reagent-DB web-app on UHN servers.
 As of writing this readme, currently Wes's TGH lab will be using the web-app.
 The web-app helps store and access inventory (referred to as Kits, Made Reagents, Reagents with respective components) as well as their